-Now, the structure of social capital is pillared on five dimensions — norms and values, trust, network, sense of belongings and power.
+Now, the structure of social capital is pillared on five dimensions — norms and values, trust, network, sense of belongings, and power.

 The norms and values of a society project the height of consensus in a community.
 The behavioral standard of people in a community is normally achieved by the norms which predict the social relations between networks of people in a community.
-As an element of social capital, it can motivate people to participate in activities that can shape the environmental development.
+As an element of social capital, it can motivate people to participate in activities that can shape environmental development.

 The societal norms set the standard of values that people uphold in a community.
 The values of a society are cultivated by the moral beliefs shared by people in a society.
 The moral values keep everyone in line from developing a pattern of behavior that is not in tandem with the status quo.
-Morality is a representation of code of conduct that is accepted in a community as means to define the margins of justice system.
+Morality is a representation of a code of conduct that is accepted in a community as means to define the margins of justice system.

 Trust is only achievable when community members share a common trajectory of values and beliefs.
 Trust is linked to norms therefore a social capital based on trust must be supported by the values governing the society.
-An honest and cooperative behavior in a community is a as a result of trustworthiness in the system that guarantees reciprocity.
+An honest and cooperative behavior in a community is a result of trustworthiness in the system that guarantees reciprocity.

 Social capital is only sustainable by a network of people in a community.
-The relationship between the people in a society defines the interdependency in which social capital thrives.
-The networks of people that make up a society have different responsibilities to the society to ensure an environment of sustainability.
+The relationship between the people in society defines the interdependency in which social capital thrives.
+The networks of people that make up society have different responsibilities to the society to ensure an environment of sustainability.
 A society is only as accommodative as the people in it.

 Power plays a major role in maintaining the social capital survival capacity.
-It demonstrates the centre of influence in a community.
+It demonstrates the center of influence in a community.
 Social capital depends on who wields the power to determine who is excluded or included in the network of people in a society.
-The idea is a manifestation of trust in who calls the shots in a society.
+The idea is a manifestation of trust in who calls the shots in society.

 Subject to the policy of reciprocity, the community believes that by placing their trust in the ruling power, they are assured of protection.
 The feedback loop of dependency in this setup gives a clear relationship between power and trust and its sole significance in social capital.

 As everyone participates in the developmental activities in the community, a connection between the community and its people is established.
-The connection is a characteristic in social capital that describes the common interest among network of people.
-It creates a sense of belonging in given niche and this gives room for shared knowledge and information.
+The connection is a characteristic in social capital that describes the common interest among the network of people.
+It creates a sense of belonging in the given niche and this gives room for shared knowledge and information.

 The structure of social capital defines every element that tries to achieve societal development under the influence of social capital.
 This brings us to the significance of social capital at large in a community.
 Why is it important not only in the face of community development but as the force which holds the community together?

 By offering your services to a network of people in the community without expecting any return benefit, you are inculcating social capital.
-It is a quality that builds people’s trust in you and such is characterized with leadership.
+It is a quality that builds people’s trust in you and such is characterized by leadership.

-The nature of such relationship builds an environment of being your neighbor’s keeper since you will need them when tomorrow comes.
+The nature of such a relationship builds an environment of being your neighbor’s keeper since you will need them when tomorrow comes.

 The relationship between people in a team is an act of social capital that can act as a conduit for channeling strength for the community developmental foundations.